UAlberta-NLP/KinshipAutoLex/README.md

 >
 >Sample run: python generating_all_concepts_edges.py

->The outputted file new_concepts contains 3 columns: The subdomain of the concept, the newly generated concept name for the concept, and the abbr name of the concept.
+>The outputted file "new_concepts" contains 3 columns: The subdomain of the concept, the newly generated concept name for the concept, and the abbr name of the concept.
 >
->The outputted file new_relations contains 3 columns: The subdomain of this edge,  the abbr name of the hyponym concept, and the abbr name of the hypernym concept.
+>The outputted file "new_relations" contains 3 columns: The subdomain of this edge,  the abbr name of the hyponym concept, and the abbr name of the hypernym concept.

 ## Operating System
 Microsoft Windows 10, Version 10.0.19045.